Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: Greedy algorithm for recursion parameter selection

 \subsection{Cost trade-off}

-OWNS avoids computing the eigendecomposition of $M$ by using a recursive filter, whereas the greedy algorithm selects recursion parameters based on these eigenvalues.
-While this may seem contradictory, the greedy approach can reduce the overall computational cost by requiring fewer recursion parameters, thereby lowering the cost of solving the OWNS system.
-Moreover, the full eigenspectrum is needed only at a small number of stations, potentially just at the inlet, and the selected eigenvalues can be efficiently updated by \textit{tracking} them downstream.
-We also note that in optimization tasks, such as the resolvent analysis by Towne et al.~\cite{Towne_2022_OWNS-P}, the initial cost of computing recursion parameters can be amortized over many optimization iterations.
+Despite the added cost that the greedy algorithm incurs when computing the eigenvalues of $M$, it can still lead to a net decrease in computational cost, relative to heuristic selection, since it decreases the number of recursion parameters required to achieve a desired error tolerance.
+Moreover, the full eigenspectrum is required only at a small number of stations, potentially just the domain inlet, and the selected eigenvalues can be efficiently updated by \textit{tracking} using a sparse eigenvalues solver.
+We also note that in optimization tasks, such as the resolvent analysis by Towne et al.~\cite{Towne_2022_OWNS-P}, the initial cost of computing recursion parameters can be amortized over multiple iterations of the optimization routine.

-\begin{remark} This work focuses on flows with a single inhomogeneous direction (normal).
-Computing the eigenvalues of $M$ for flows with two inhomogeneous directions (normal and spanwise) may not be feasible, making heuristic selection the preferred method for these flows. \end{remark}
+\begin{remark} As formulated here, the subset selection problem~\eqref{eq:subsetSelection} requires computing the full eigenspectrum of $M$.
+While feasible for flows with a single inhomogeneous direction, this becomes impractical for flows with multiple inhomogeneous directions.
+Future work should therefore focus on reformulating~\eqref{eq:subsetSelection} to require only a partial eigenspectrum. \end{remark}